FilaCo/ads/README.md

 ## What is ADS?

-ADS (Algorithms and Data Structures) is a set of useful generic production-ready algorithms and datastructures.
+ADS (Algorithms and Data Structures) is a set of useful generic production-ready algorithms and data structures.

 ## :warning: WARNING :warning: